-Here, proposed Settlement Class Counsel negotiated these this settlement after full discovery was complete, and after they had moved for class certification and served expert reports.
+Here, proposed Settlement Class Counsel negotiated this settlement after full discovery was complete, after they had successfully moved for class certification, and after the close of expert discovery, when only trial preparation remained.
 Where extensive information has been exchanged, "[a] court may assume that the parties have a good understanding of the strengths and weaknesses of their respective cases and hence that the settlement's value is based upon such adequate information."
 William B. Rubenstein, et al., 4 Newberg on Class Actions § 13:49 (5th ed.
 2012) ("Newberg"); see also In re Anthem, Inc. Data Breach Litig., 327 F.R.D.
 299, 320 (N.D.
 Cal.
 2018) (concluding that the "extent of discovery" and factual investigation undertaken by the parties gave them "a good sense of the strength and weaknesses of their respective cases in order to 'make an informed decision about settlement") (citing In re Mego Fin.
 Corp.
 Sec.
 Litig., 213 F.3d 454, 459 (9th Cir.
 2000)).

 Further, there is no evidence of fraud or collusion in arriving at resolution.
-Only after pertinent discovery and the meaningful exchange of information did the parties participate in mediation; subsequent negotiations were protracted, as described above and in the accompanying declarations of counsel.
-Plaintiffs continued to litigate against L&K after most other defendants settled, and have shown their willingness to continue with highly contested litigation with the two remaining defendants.
+Only after all discovery was complete did the parties participate in the mediation that led to this settlement.
+Plaintiffs continued to litigate against MNS when it was the only solvent defendant left standing, and showed their willingness to present this case to a jury.

-The Relief for the Class is Substantial.
+C. The Relief for the Class is Substantial.